 The Apple Watch is part of the smart watch line designed, developed, and distributed by Apple.
 It connects with your other Apple devices, including Mac computers, iPhones, and iPads, to keep all your information synced, and its Wi-Fi chip lets you connect wirelessly to make and take calls from your connected iPhone.
 Additionally, that Wi-Fi chip that allows easy pairing also lets you connect to wireless networks when out of your phone’s range.
 This gives you access to maps, searches, and information you keep stored in the cloud.

-In addition, the device uses the features of Siri when paired with your iPhone so you check and compose emails and texts and make and take important phones calls to and from clients and colleagues directly from your wrist.
-Other voice-controlled features include scheduling Uber and Lyft rides and cycling through your favorite playlists while you work out during your break, all without picking up your phone or reaching in your pocket for your device when your hands are full.
+In addition, the device uses the features of Siri when you pair it with your iPhone, allowing you to check and compose emails and texts, make and take important phone calls, and use voice-controlled features directly from your wrist.
+It also lets you cycle through your favorite playlists during break-time workouts, all without picking up your phone or reaching for your device when your hands are full.

 The Apple Watch shares functionality with regular watches while offering much more.
 Some of the key features of this wearable technology include:

 - Built-in rechargeable battery that lasts up to 18 hours